 Listen: A resource for practitioners

-The other elements of Listen are below.
-To watch the videos in each section on your mobile phone, we recommend zooming out and placing your device in landscape orientation.
+‘Listen’ includes six sections with audio, video, text and reflective questions.
+To watch the videos on your mobile phone, we recommend zooming out and placing your device in landscape orientation.

 More about this resource